FrontendSolutionsGmbH/ufp-optimizer/README.md

 ### commandline usage ###

-you can also use it via command line
+You can also use it via command line

 ```
 > ufp-optimizer-cli [inputDir] [outputDir] [configFile]